 Old Town Saint Patrick’s Day Festival: Celebrate Irish culture with special foods, beer, dancing, live music, and a whole lot of green.

-Old Town Farmers Market: Stock up on fresh veggies, fruits, spices and more, at this weekly market!
+Old Town Market: Stock up on fresh veggies, fruits, spices and more, at this weekly market!

-Every Saturday, 8 AM – Noon, May – September, with special market days, October – December.
+Every Saturday, 8 AM – Noon, May – November, with special market days in December.

 Red, White & BOOM!: an Independence Day celebration perfect for the whole family!
 Held annually on July 3.

 Food Truck Friday: Enjoy good eats from food trucks in the area.

 Third Friday of the month, May – September.

 Oktoberfest: This family-friendly event brings a touch of Bavaria to the streets of Old Town.
 There’s even a wiener dog race!